hashicorp/learn-terraform-datadog-local/README.md

-# Learn Terraform - Provision an EKS Cluster and Monitor with Datadog
+# Learn Terraform - Automate Monitoring with the Terraform Datadog Provider

 Follow along with the Datadog provider guide on Learn.

-This repo is a companion repo to the [Provision an EKS Cluster learn guide](https://learn.hashicorp.com/terraform/kubernetes/provision-eks-cluster), containing
+This repo is a companion repo to the [Automate Monitoring with the Terraform Datadog Provider Learn guide](https://learn.hashicorp.com/tutorials/terraform/datadog-provider).
-Terraform configuration files to provision an EKS cluster on AWS.